ilkrklc/divisor/docs/modules/_divisors_.md

 **Returns:** number \| null

-Greatest proper divisor of provided number - null if provided number is prime
+Greatest proper divisor of provided number - null if provided number is 1

 ___